 - Optional: 1 recipe caramel frosting

-- Bake cake until it is golden and just starts to spring back to your touch, about 8-10 minutes.
+Bake cake until it is golden and just starts to spring back to your touch, about 8 to 10 minutes.
 Do not overbake, or it will be difficult to roll.

-- Roll cake up carefully in the dish towel and let it cool in the rolled-up position.
+Roll the cake up carefully in the dish towel and let it cool in the rolled-up position.

-- Unroll cake and spread whipped cream/dulce de leche mixture over the cake.
-Reroll cake, wrap with the dish cloth or saran wrap, and chill for 1-2 hours or overnight.
+Unroll cake and spread whipped cream/dulce de leche mixture over the cake.
+Reroll cake, wrap with the dishcloth or saran wrap, and chill for 1 to 2 hours or overnight.